Finding out you have advanced cancer

-When cancer is described as terminal it means that it cannot be cured and is likely to cause death within a limited period of time.
+When cancer is advanced it means that it can't be cured and is likely to cause death within a limited period of time.
 The amount of time is difficult to predict but it could be weeks to several months.
+Doctors might also say that the illness is terminal.
 This distressing news can affect you and the people close to you in different ways.
 This page is about how you may feel and what can help you cope.
 There is information about

 If you don’t feel like talking straight away, you don’t have to.
 Just let the people around you know that.
 As hard as it can be, try not to push your emotions aside completely.
 If you can manage it, it is better to express how you feel and allow your emotions to come to the surface – even if that is uncomfortable and hard to cope with.